robertZaufall/mindmanager_ai/readme.md

 ### Image / Video generation
 Just select the topics for which you want to generate an image and choose the action "Generate Image" (macro on Windows or Automator Workflow on macOS) or call the Python script with parameter `image` or `image_n`.
-After a while, the image will be opened and also stored in the MindManager-Library `Images`-folder.
+After a while, the image will open and also be stored in the MindManager library `Images` folder.
 Unfortunately, on macOS the image cannot automatically be inserted into the map or added to a topic due to insufficient library support.
 On Windows the image can be automatically set as the background image of the map.

 The results from the generation process are best with `FLUX.1`, good with `DALL-E 3` and `SD 3.5`.
 Prompt crafting/engineering is still in progress.
-The filename is enriched with the generation **seed** where this feature is supoported.
-This seed is useful if you want to generate similar images (e.g. with different prompt). `DALL-E 3` does not support a seed value anymore (by the time of writing).
+The filename includes the generation **seed** where this feature is supported.
+This seed is useful if you want to generate similar images (e.g., with a different prompt). `DALL-E 3` does not support a seed value anymore (at the time of writing).
-The prompt for image generation can optionally be optimized using a LLM call.
+The prompt for image generation can optionally be optimized using an LLM call.
 Images can also be generated locally on macOS with Apple Silicon using the native `Apple MLX` framework.

-Recently there are more image generation plattforms trending. `Black Forrest Labs`, `Ideogram AI` and `Recraft AI` image generation from mindmaps is already implemented and the results are amazing.
+Recently, more image‑generation platforms have emerged. `Black Forest Labs`, `Ideogram AI`, and `Recraft AI` image generation from mindmaps is already implemented and the results are excellent.

 Video generation works with `Sora` (Azure OpenAI) and `Veo` (Google Vertex AI).

-### Generation using text summarization (eg. PDF to mindmap)
+### Generation using text summarization (e.g., PDF to mindmap)
 Put the files into the `input`-folder and use the action `pdf_mindmap`.
 The PDF files are first converted to markdown (MD) format.
 'Reference' sections are removed as these contain no information but take a lot of tokens (e.g. arXiv papers).
 No OCR takes place by now.
 Tables are removed and the content will be highly sanitized by removing irrelevant characters, code blocks, href-links, whitespace etc.
-There is no local LLM model using Ollama working for me by now.
+Ollama‑based local LLMs are not working for me yet.

-Some models (i.e. `Sonnet`) support native `PDF` processing, which is also implemented (action `pdfsimple_mindmap`).
+Some models (e.g., `Sonnet`) support native `PDF` processing, which is also implemented (action `pdfsimple_mindmap`).

 ### Text generation from mindmaps (working paper (argumentation), glossary)
-Generation of larger text outputs needs a model with an higher max-token value like `GPT-4o`, `Gemini Flash`, `Sonnet`.
-Results are very good, most of the time.
+Generating larger text outputs requires a model with a higher max‑token limit (e.g., `GPT-4o`, `Gemini Flash`, `Sonnet`).
+Results are very good most of the time.

 ## LLM systems
 ### Azure OpenAI / OpenAI
 The solution is best tested with `Azure OpenAI`.
 Results are perfect for most use cases.
-Azure EntraID authentication can be used in enterprise scenarios.
+Azure Entra ID authentication can be used in enterprise scenarios.
 ### Google Gemini / Vertex AI
 `Gemini Pro` results are best. `Gemini Flash` is also very good.
-Vertex AI needs an security token which you can generate using the cloud console.
+Vertex AI needs a security token, which you can generate using the Cloud Console.
 ### Anthropic Claude
-The `Sonnet` model ist very good, `Haiku` is good and also very cheap, `Opus` the most expensive.
+The `Sonnet` model is very good, `Haiku` is good and also very cheap, `Opus` the most expensive.
 ### xAI grok
-Grok is very good and is able to refine mindmaps for several levels.
+Grok is very good and can refine mindmaps across several levels.
 The models `grok-3` and `grok-2-vision-1212` are very good.
-The vision model can be used for pdf ocr. `grok-4` takes some time.
+The vision model can be used for PDF OCR. `grok-4` takes some time.
 ### Amazon Bedrock
-Amazon Bedrock has some native models i.e. `Nova` (best), and host also 3rd party models of `Anthropic Claude` and `Mistral`.
+Amazon Bedrock has native models (e.g., `Nova`) and also hosts third‑party models from `Anthropic Claude` and `Mistral`.
 ### DeepSeek
-DeepSeek created an extraordinary open source model DeepSeek V3.
-The reasoning model `r1` does not work by now.
+DeepSeek created an extraordinary open‑source model, DeepSeek V3.
+The reasoning model `r1` does not work yet.
 ### Alibaba Cloud
 Alibaba Cloud models cannot generate large amounts of tokens (`Qwen-Max`: 2000, `Qwen-Plus` + `Qwen-Turbo`: 1500) but the results are good. `Qwen-Turbo` is very fast.
 ### Mistral AI
-Mistral AI is hosting their commercial flagship models `Mixtral-Large` and `Pixtral-Large`. `Mixtral-Large` is a 'best in class' model.
-The maximum numer of possible output tokens is a little bit unclear (max_tokens may meant to be the sum of input and output tokens).
+Mistral AI hosts their commercial flagship models `Mixtral-Large` and `Pixtral-Large`. `Mixtral-Large` is a 'best in class' model.
+The maximum number of possible output tokens is a little unclear (max_tokens may be the sum of input and output tokens).
 ### Groq (platform)
 Groq is one of the fastest LLM hosting platforms. `OpenAI GPT-OSS`, `Gwen3`, `DeepSeek-R1`, `Kimi-K2`, `LLaMA3` and other models are available.
 From time to time the supported models on the platform are changing.
 ### Cerebras (platform)
-Cerebras is hosting `OpenAI GPT-OSS`, `Gwen3`, `DeepSeek-R1`, `LLaMA3` and other models at high inteference speeds.
-From time to time the supported models on the platform are changing.
+Cerebras hosts `OpenAI GPT-OSS`, `Gwen3`, `DeepSeek-R1`, `LLaMA3` and other models at high inference speeds.
+From time to time the supported models on the platform change.
 ### Perplexity (platform)
 Perplexity hosts its own `Sonar` models.
 From time to time the supported models on the platform are changing.
 ### Hugging Face (platform)
-To access better models a pro-subscription is needed. `LLaMA-3-8B` still can be used.
+To access better models a pro subscription is needed. `LLaMA-3-8B` can still be used.
-### Open Router (platform)
+### OpenRouter (platform)
-On the Open Router platform there are a variety of models and systems available.
-Also fallback scenarios are supported.
-Furthermore you get access here to the newest OpenAI models like `o1-preview`.
+On the OpenRouter platform there are a variety of models and systems available.
+Fallback scenarios are supported.
+You also get access to the newest OpenAI models like `o1-preview`.
 ### GPT4ALL, Ollama, LMStudio (hosted locally - no internet access needed)
-Results are dependent on the used model. `LLaMA3`, `Zephyr` and `Mixtral` are working well.
+Results depend on the model used. `LLaMA3`, `Zephyr`, and `Mixtral` work well.
 ### MLX (hosted locally on Apple Silicon - no internet access needed)
-MLX results are dependent on the used model. `LLaMA3` works well.
+MLX results depend on the model used. `LLaMA3` works well.

 ## Image / Video generation systems
 ### Azure OpenAI / OpenAI - DALL-E 3, FLUX.1, GPT-image-1, Sora
 The solution is best tested with `Azure OpenAI`.
 Results are very good.
-There is a problem with texts generated within images.
-Azure EntraID authentication can be used in enterprise scenarios.
+There are issues with text generated in images.
+Azure Entra ID authentication can be used in enterprise scenarios.
 ### Stability AI - Stable Diffusion 3 + 3.5
 Image generation with `SD3.5` and `SD3` is the most flexible, as you can use a seed value, negative prompt, etc. Prompt engineering is most important here, as the results are far from being perfect by now.
 ### Google Vertex AI - Imagen3, Veo 3
 Image generation results are too simple by now as prompt engineering is also most important here. `Imagen3` has the highest image resolution (1:1 with 1536x1536). `Imagen3` is GA (globally available) but there is an approval process to get access to the API.
 ### Ideogram AI
-Image generation is quite good using the `V_2` model.
+Image generation is quite good using the `V2` model.
 When activating API access, keep in mind that generating an API key immediately results in a $40 bill.
-### Black Forrest Labs
+### Black Forest Labs
 Image generation is extraordinary.
-Flagship model is `Flux Pro 1.1 / Ultra`.
-As usual token have to be prepaid and you need accepted for accessing the platform.
+The flagship model is `Flux Pro 1.1 / Ultra`.
+As usual, tokens must be prepaid and you need to be accepted to access the platform.
 ### Recraft.AI
-Image genration is very good.
-There are many pre-defined styles which can be activated as needed.
-Available Models are `RecraftV3` and `Recraft20B`.
+Image generation is very good.
+There are many pre‑defined styles which can be activated as needed.
+Available models are `RecraftV3` and `Recraft20B`.

 ### MLX w/ Flux models
 This local image generation alternative is only available on macOS with Apple Silicon processors like M1 and higher.
 The results are above average using the `Flux` models.

-Using the `image_n` action (eg. `image=10`) generates a bunch of images in a row.
-A pre-executing step can be added to optimize the prompt using a LLM call.
-If there is only one topic selected there is a different prompt used as when more topics are selected.
-Only the first level of topics together with the central topic should be selected for better results.
+Using the `image_n` action (e.g., `image_10`) generates a batch of images in a row.
+A pre‑execution step can optimize the prompt using an LLM call.
+If only one topic is selected a different prompt is used than when multiple topics are selected.
+Only the first‑level topics together with the central topic should be selected for better results.

-When using this image generation way, the desired model and embeddings tokenizer will be downloaded automatically.
-The expected data amount downloaded is up to 70GB.
+When using this image‑generation approach, the desired model and embeddings tokenizer are downloaded automatically.
+The expected download size is up to 70 GB.
-If you are downloading for the first time you eventually have to login at **huggingface** with your token first as you have to agree to their terms of (model-) usage: `huggingface-cli login --token <xyz>`.
+If you are downloading for the first time, you may have to log in at **Hugging Face** with your token first to agree to their terms of model usage: `huggingface-cli login --token <xyz>`.
 Downloaded models are cached at `~/.cache/huggingface`.

 ## Translation systems
 ### DeepL